 Ask each group to make up a team name and let the fun begin.

 Make your own game

 First person to… make up a list of funny stunts kids have to do, like

-The first person to stack three rolls of toilet paper on your head (go this form my friend Ethan)
+The first person to stack three rolls of toilet paper on your head (got this from my friend Ethan)

 These are tough time but they can also be fun times.
-Remember to hit record on Zoom so you can share your hilarious video clips on social but too keep as a timestamp in youth youth ministry.
+Remember to hit record on Zoom so you can share your hilarious video clips on social but also to keep as a timestamp for your youth ministry.